 Save your passphrases to a password manager

-Passwords for every account and every et up a password manager to store your passwords.
+Passwords for every account and device should have a unique password, which quickly becomes too many passwords to remember.
+Password managers do the work for you by storing your passwords so that you can focus on creating and using secure passwords that you don’t have to commit to memory.
 You can also use your password manager to generate long, unique passwords for you every time you sign up for an account.

 Do you use the same password/passphrase for more than one account or device?
 Are your passwords strong?
 Review your passwords and create new ones as necessary to ensure you have a secure login for all your accounts and devices.